By Michael R. Jackson, Shareholder

 - Airbnb’s failure to put into place policies and procedures to protect the common law, constitutionally, and statutorily protected rights of privacy and seclusion and quiet enjoyment of the leased premises, free from trespass, of the third parties renting the properties through Airbnb.

 These alleged dangerous business practices of Airbnb formed the basis for the claims against Airbnb.
 The Hosts were separately sued relative to the presence and use of the camera.
+The case reached international acclaim as the media worldwide reported that a German tourist sues Airbnb relative to the presence of a hidden camera.
 Ultimately, the court was not forced to reach a decision on these legal arguments, as the Defendants and Ms. S. were able to reach an amicable settlement that is confidential as to its terms.
 This settlement was reached early in the case and long before any discovery took place or even a trial was scheduled.
 Jackson Law International takes pride in holding these Defendants legally and financially accountable for the disturbing events experienced by Ms. S.

 © Jackson Law International 2017